ydagne/gh-pages/_posts/blog/2017-12-04-LAMP-stack.md

 modified: 2017-12-04T16:11:53-04:00
 ---

-After experimenting with Amazon's EC2 compute instance, I decided to setup a webserver on CentOS machine and deploy a [Wordpress](https://wordpress.com/) website.
+After experimenting with the Amazon's EC2 compute instance, I decided to setup a webserver on a CentOS machine and deploy a [Wordpress](https://wordpress.com/) website.
 While doing this, I documented the steps I followed from start to finish.
 Though there are plenty (and better) of online resources and tutorials, I will share with you what I did in case you find it useful.

 This is a quick guide for setting up LAMP stack and installing  [Wordpress](https://wordpress.com/) on a [CentOS](https://www.centos.org/) machine.
-If you new to web technologies and do not know what LAMP stack is, check [this post](/blog/web-application-101/) for a brief introduction.
-In order to follow this guide, you need to have access to CentOS machine either locally or remotely (for example, through ssh connection).
+If you are new to web technologies and do not know what LAMP stack is, check [this post](/blog/web-application-101/) for a brief introduction.
+In order to follow this guide, you need to have access to a CentOS machine either locally or remotely (for example, through `ssh` connection).

-[CentOS](https://www.centos.org/) has long (10 years) release support.
+[CentOS](https://www.centos.org/) has a long (10 years) release support.
 Each version of CentOS receives feature enhancements and new hardware support until 7 years, and security updates until 10 years after general availability.
-However, support for point releases (eg. CentOS 6.3) will be no longer available once a new point release (eg. CentOS 6.4) is available for the same version.
+However, support for point releases (eg. CentOS 6.3) will no longer be available once a new point release (eg. CentOS 6.4) is available for the same version.
 At the time of this writing 7.3 is the latest version.
 However, 6.8 is the final point release for version 6.
 Hence, it is better use CentOS 6.8 since the final point release for version 7 is yet unknown.
 CentOS is available in two images: minimal and full DVD (contains all packages available for the respective version).
-The following instructions assume that you have installed the minimal version.
+The following instructions assume that you have installed the minimal version of CentOS.

 ## STEP 1: INITIAL SERVER SETUP
-After a fresh install, it is recommended to install updates.
+After a fresh install of CentOS, it is recommended to install updates.

     $ sudo yum update